NOTE: This blog post is about our StoryCorps project launch. For more recent information, see our StoryCorps page.

 Every Friday morning at around 7:30 a.m., millions of people around the country are entranced by a weekly public radio segment in which everyday Americans tell the stories of their lives.
-It’s the beloved StoryCorps, and it’s coming to our region this summer to find stories about families who have experienced homelessness.
+It’s the beloved StoryCorps, and it’s coming to our region in summer 2014 to find stories about families who have experienced homelessness.

 While only about 50 of its stories per year make it onto National Public Radio, StoryCorps has actually recorded more than 50,000 stories in its 10 years.
 The stories are archived in the Library of Congress.